oleobal/risper/readme.md

 ## The Risper language

-Risper is a language intended for scripting and interacting with D environments.
+Risper is a language in which I experiment with features that seem interesting to me.
+Perhaps I wish they were more common in the languages I use.

+It is a Lisp, influenced by languages sich as D, Groovy, Python, and Javascript.

 Characteristics:
  - interpreted